esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 Links to shortcuts for NVDA, VoiceOver Desktop and VoiceOver iOS can be found in the [course github repo](https://github.com/testing-accessibility/workshop-manual-a11y-testing/tree/main/exercise5-screenreader#screen-reader-testing).

+### Lesson 2 - Using VoiceOver to Read & Audit a Page

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)